mintty/mintty/wiki/Tips.md

 ## Terminal line settings ##

-Terminal line settings can be viewed or changed with the **[stty](http://www.opengroup.org/onlinepubs/9699919799/utilities/stty.html)** utility, which is installed as part of Cygwin's core utilities package.
+Terminal line settings can be viewed or changed with the **[stty](http://www.opengroup.org/onlinepubs/9699919799/utilities/stty.html)** utility, which is installed as part of Cygwin’s core utilities package.
 Among other things, it can set the control characters used for generating signals or editing an input line.

 See the stty manual for all the details, but here are a few examples.
 The commands can be included in shell startup files to make them permanent.